TheiLLeniumStudios/CFX-SCRAPER/README.md

 ## ⚙️ Configuration and Setup
-  - If you are new to python and you (pip) is not working.
-Get the directory your python install (ex.
+  - If you are new to python and your (pip) package install is not working.
+Get the directory to your python install (ex.
 C:\Python34\Scripts) and run this command
   ```setx PATH "%PATH%;C:\Python34\Scripts"```
   - [Manually] Install *request* for NodeJS
     ```npm install request```